physera/clubhouse-workplace-lambda/README.md

 In addition to the environment variables you've set following the document above, you'll also need to set:
 * `CLUBHOUSE_WEBHOOK_SECRET` - Set this to a sufficiently long/complicated secret key you want to use to sign Github requests.
 Take note of it
 * `CLUBHOUSE_API_TOKEN` - Set this to the API token you got from Clubhouse.
+* `PROJECT_GROUP_IDS` - *(Optional)* This is a json encoded mapping where the keys are names of Clubhouse projects and values are Workplace group ids.
+If present, the handler will first look to see if the affected story is in this mapping and if so the post will be sent to the corresponding group id instead of `FB_GROUP_ID`.

 ## Version History